mkbaldwin/mkbaldwin.github.io/_posts/2017-09-16-scenic-city-summt-2017.md

 and informative.
 This time he had plenty of stories about his journey to being a leader and gave lots of advice for time managers from the perspective of an introvert.

+{% include quote
-Life is too short to let things stay the way they are. - David Neal {: .notice--info}
+   text="Life is too short to let things stay the way they are." author="David Neal"
+%}

 The conference has definitely grown a lot from its first year and was a lot of fun.
 I look forward to seeing how things continue to grow in the future.